-▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ Proposals - The Board of Directors recommend a vote FOR all the nominees listed in Proposal 1 and FOR Proposals 2 and 3.
-1. Election of Directors: + O1 - Helen Ballard For Against Abstain O2 - Thomas C. Gallagher For Against Abstain O3 - Virginia A. Hepner O3 - Virginia A. Hepner 2.
-Ratify the selection of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal 2019.
-For Against Abstain Sompensation of the Company's named executive officers.
-Abstain e (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box. / /
+IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.

+A Proposals - The Board of Directors recommend a vote FOR all the nominees listed in Proposal 1 and FOR Proposals 2 and 3.
+1. Election of Directors: ╈ Against Abstair For Against Abstain For Against Abstain 01 - Dennis M. Love 02 - Clyde C. Tuggle 03 - E. Jenner Wood III Against Abstain Against Abstain For For 2.
+Ratify the selection of Ernst & Young LLP to serve as the 3.
+Proposal to approve, by a non-binding, advisory vote, the Company's independent registered public accounting firm for compensation of the Company's named executive officers. fiscal 2020.

-В Authorized Signatures - This section must be completed for or your vote to count.
-Ple ase date and sign below.
+B Authorized Signatures - This section must be completed for your vote to count.
+Please date and sign below.